evervault/evervault-php/README.md

 ### $evervault->enableOutboundRelay

-`$evervault->enableOutboundRelay()` configures your application to proxy HTTPS requests using [Outbound Relay](/products/outbound-relay) for any requests sent using the cURL handler provided.
+`$evervault->enableOutboundRelay()` configures your application to proxy HTTPS requests using [Outbound Relay](/products/outbound-relay) for any requests to Outbound Relay destinations sent using the cURL handler provided.

 ```php
 $evervault->enableOutboundRelay($curlHandler = CurlHandle)